 Identification of risk related to human rights violations necessarily depends largely on our employees who have the direct relationships where these practices are likely to occur.
 Ball Metalpack conducts bi-annual training as part of its overall compliance program, which includes training on our Code of Conduct and other policies.
 Historically, a selected group of employees has been required to complete the training.
-We are expanding the population of employees that will be trained going forward, and the long-term goal is for all of Ball Metalpack employees to certify that they understand and comply with our Code of Conduct, among other Ball Metalpack policies.
-We are also preparing training sessions for key employees, which may include a specific module on human trafficking and modern slavery.
+Effective 2020, we have expanded the population of employees that will be trained.
+All Ball Metalpack employees will annually certify that they understand and comply with our Code of Conduct, among other Ball Metalpack policies.
+Key employees are also required to take additional training annually, including, a specific module on human trafficking and modern slavery.

 We will continue to monitor compliance with our policies through the use of the compliance hotline, investigate any possible violations, and continue with our awareness activities.